America’s Great Outdoors: Connecting Youth to the Outdoors 2012 Grants

 President Obama launched the America’s Great Outdoors Initiative (AGO) on April 16, 2010.
 He asked the Secretaries of the Departments of the Interior and Agriculture, the Administrator of the EPA and the Chair of the White House Council on Environmental Quality to develop a 21st century conservation and recreation agenda that addressed the challenges faced by our public lands today.
 One of the overarching themes is to offer opportunities to engage young people with the outdoors.

 In support of these goals, NEEF, in partnership with the National Fish and Wildlife Foundation, U.S. Forest Service and The Bureau of Land Management are launching the America’s Great Outdoors: Connecting Youth to the Outdoors 2012 Grants.
 Through the grants, NEEF and its partners are catalyzing efforts to increase the number of youth who build a connection with public lands as places for recreating, learning and volunteering.
+More than $250,000 in funding was awarded to 20 grantees to further engage youth with their public lands.

 The America's Great Outdoors Grant application process has closed.